-Restoring a Ledger Nano S Wallet Using Recovery Phrase
+Restoring Using the Recovery Phrase

 When setting up your new Ledger Nano S, it’s possible to select the “Restore Configuration” option.
-At this point you’ll need to create a new PIN, which is mandatory.
+At this point, you’ll need to create a new PIN, which is mandatory.
 After completing this step, you’ll need to select the number of words in your recovery phrase.

-At this point it’s necessary to enter your recovery phrase.
+At this point, it’s necessary to enter your recovery phrase.
 This step is performed word by word, letter by letter, using the two physical buttons on the device.
 Although this process is time-consuming and frustrating, it’s a small price to pay to retrieve the contents of your wallet.
 If you’ve entered the phrase correctly you’ll be presented with a success notification, at which point your device is completely restored.